 In this study we equate incidental exposure to Instagram content before viewing an online shop as giving consumers the opportunity to process heuristic information (i.e., social media as heuristic) about the product.
-We will elaborate on these exposure effects next.
-Then, we will review literature with respect to individual differences such as the degree of participation on Instagram and the proneness to experience FOMO might pose differences in motivation to process such information.
+We will elaborate on exposure effects next.
+Then, we will review literature on individual differences such as the degree of participation on Instagram and the proneness to experience FOMO which might pose differences in motivation to process heuristic information.

-Advertisement on Social Media
+Social Media Advertisements

-Content, such as a picture on Instagram, that is distributed via social media and that users can interactively engage with is considered one form of social media advertising (Alhabash, Mundel, & Hussain, 2017).
+Content, such as a picture on Instagram, that is distributed via social media and that users can interactively engage with is considered as one form of social media advertising (Alhabash, Mundel, & Hussain, 2017).
 Research on the effects of content on social networking sites found that said content positively affects brand attitude (Schivinski & Dabrowski, 2016; Stephen & Galak, 2012).
 These results might be an effect rooted in priming and exposure effects (Tulving & Schacter, 1990; Zajonc, 1968).
 That is, when bringing to mind heuristic popularity cues (i.e., seeing a product posted on Instagram) the concept of “popularity” becomes more salient to the consumer (Mrkva & Van Boven, 2020) and consequent stimuli are processed with this concept activated (Lee & Labroo, 2004).
 This process is called conceptual priming, which is defined as actively evoking a conceptually related thought prior to exposure to the attitude object of interest (Tulving & Schacter, 1990).
 Thus, by exposing consumers to a heuristic cue of seeing an object on a social platform like Instagram, favorable attitudes about the object in a consequent online shopping content will be more accessible.
 Based on the MODE model and replicating prior research, we propose that after the product stimulus is primed the product will be judged more spontaneously.

 FOMO, Instagram Participation, and the Exposure-Attitude Relationship

 Most investigations of FOMO focus on health issues, such as problematic internet use (Wolniewicz, Tiamiyu, Weeks, & Elhai, 2018), media use and wellbeing (Reer, Tang, & Quandt, 2019), and social media and stress (Beyens, Frison, & Eggermont, 2016).
 However, advertising and marketing studies on FOMO are scarcer.
-One study found a relationship between FOMO and brand excitement and liking (Kang et al., 2019), another used a qualitative approach to understand how FOMO appeals might be useful for marketing strategies (Hodkinson, 2019).
-The latter study (Hodkinson, 2019) found that such FOMO appeals elicit significant cognitive and affective reactions from consumers and impose an anathema to wellbeing by affecting self-evaluative outcomes like experienced shame.
+One study found a relationship between FOMO and brand excitement and liking (Kang et al., 2019).
+Another used a qualitative approach to understand how FOMO appeals might be useful for marketing strategies and found that such FOMO appeals elicit significant cognitive and affective reactions from consumers and impose an anathema to wellbeing by affecting self-evaluative outcomes like experienced shame (Hodkinson, 2019).

 Specifically with respect to social media and advertising, Bright and Logan (2018) found that FOMO leads to positive attitudes toward following brands on social media, but simultaneously to experienced fatigue with social media.
-The relationship of FOMO and fatigue in the context of social media is further evidence for the cognitive tax FOMO imposes.
+In a social media context, the relationship of FOMO and fatigue is further evidence for the cognitive tax FOMO imposes.
 That is, consumers who receive information via social media seem to process this information more deliberately, especially when they are high in trait-FOMO.